-Xochimilco traditions and fun at once in a colorful floating place.
+Xochimilco the perfect place to discover traditions and fun at once in a colorful floating place.

 Located in The Southeast of Mexico City, Xochimilco is one of those places you have to visit at least once in your life.